When do I submit a dispute?

 When will provisional credit be given?

-Provisional credit is issued when a completed dispute form is submitted with proper documentation.
-WSECU has three business days to issue provisional credit; however, our goal is to post it to your account within one business day.
-If we don’t receive the dispute form or necessary documentation, we’ll return it to you with a request to provide additional information.
+Provisional credit is issued when a completed dispute is submitted with proper documentation.
+WSECU provides provisional credit within 10 business days of receiving information about the transaction.
+In cases where we are not providing provisional credit, we will send a letter of explanation within 10 business days.
+If we don’t receive the necessary documentation, we’ll reach out to you with a request to provide additional information.

 What role does WSECU have in the decision of the dispute?

-The only role we play is to send the dispute form and documentation to Visa.
+The only role we play is to send the dispute documentation to Visa.
 Visa will review your information along with information provided by the other party.
-Visa’s decision is based on the terms and condition of the agreement between you and the merchant/financial institution.
+Visa’s decision is based on Visa’s Core Rules and Product and Service Rules which govern the participation of their financial institution clients in the Visa System which would include terms and condition of the agreement between you and the merchant/financial institution.

 How long can it take for a dispute to be resolved?